Configuring MCommunity Groups to Work With MiVideo Mediaspace

 • In most cases the only roles mapped to MCommunity groups are unmoderatedAdminRole and privateOnlyRole, but in some cases may have multiple groups assigned to the same role.

-• When the defaultRole is disabled (No) in the SAML module, only members of the configured MCommunity groups will have access to the site.
+• When the defaultRole is disabled in the Saml module, only members of the configured MCommunity groups will have access to the site.

 • The ITS-MiVideo support team has likely already added you to an MCommunity group mapped to the unmoderatedAdminRole.